- Start dateSeptember

 Informed by industry

-The Industrial Advisory Panel is made up of experienced engineers from within the MoD, UK and international defence industry.
+The Industrial Advisory Panel is made up of experienced engineers from within the MoD, and the UK and international defence industry.

 Each individual module is designed and offered as a standalone course which allows an individual to understand the fundamental technology required to efficiently perform the relevant, specific job responsibilities.